-All documentation in this document relates to a previous version of the Brightpearl Magento extension which will be deactivated by September 2017.
+All documentation in this document relates to a previous version of the Brightpearl Magento extension which will be deactivated in 2018.
 If you are using this previous version, please contact us about upgrading.

 For help with the current extension, please see the Magento section.